scrudgey/adv2/oldnotes/new.md

 state + imperative + collapse (player action) -> motivated collapse state + imperative + director action -> motivated random effect or outcome

+writing does not map to speech, both writing and speech map to a third system. someone who cannot hear / never learned to speak the language can learn to read it.